o-ran-sc/o-du-l2/docs/api-docs.rst

       c.
 UL-CCCH Indication - Sends the UL CCCH Message received from UE to DU APP as per Section 9.2.4.15 of AAD Spec.

       d.
 UE Delete Response - Response to UE Delete Request from DU Manager as per Section 9.2.4.8 of the AAD Spec.

+      e.
+RACH Resource Response - Responds with dedicated resources allocated for CF-RA for a UE, as per Section 9.2.4.10 of the AAD Spec.

 4. DU APP - RLC Interface